-Jutland Sew-Along: Day 5 - Adding a Gusset and Removable Knee Pads
+Jutland Sew-Along: Extra - Adding a Gusset and Removable Knee Pads

 Today we’re going to talk about creating removable knee pads and we will be adding a gusset to the Jutland Pants!
 I’m adding both of these features to the heavy work pants I’m making for my Uncle.
 My inspiration is the brand of pants my Uncle likes to wear (Kühl) which always include a gusset.

 Let’s start with the easiest job today – I’ll show you how I’ve altered the knee patches to create pockets for knee pads!
 You can use these to insert store-bought knee pads or you can simply add some padding of your choice.
 I bought some foam alternative from my local fabric store which is really just a lofty synthetic batting.
 I cut two rectangles the size of the knee patch minus seam allowances.

 To make the knee patches into pockets I bound the top edge and then pressed it under 5/8″.
 If your fabric isn’t overly bulky you could fold the raw edge under instead of binding it.
 I avoided this because I didn’t want to add that much bulk to my side and inseams.
 I finished this edge by top stitching and edge stitching along the fold.

 Next, I added the velcro to the top edge of the knee patch and stitched it in place using a rectangular stitch pattern as pictured above.

 I folded under the bottom edge of the knee patch and pressed as directed in the instructions.
 I Placed the knee patch on the pant leg so that the finished edges matched the provided notches.
 I marked where matching velcro needed to be added to the pant leg and removed the knee patch.
 I stitched the velcro on to the pant leg.